Scroll down for books on my bookshelf, books on my wishlist, and web site recommendations. (See sidebar for Amazon Affiliate disclaimer.)

 Behind the Name

-Hands down the best, most trustworthy source for name meanings and origins; the comments for each entry are a great resource as well, and often lead to interesting nickname options, as well as pointing out cultural references to be aware of.
+Hands down the best, most trustworthy source for name meanings and origins, rivaled only by the DMNES (below); the comments for each entry are a great resource as well, and often lead to interesting nickname options, as well as pointing out cultural references to be aware of.

 Also by Laura Wattenberg (Baby Name Wizard), I believe Nymbler was the original online name matchmaking tool before Name Matchmaker.
 I find it easier to use and more straightforward than Matchmaker (but I think Matchmaker might be more precise).